Create a Website Account - Manage notification subscriptions, save form progress and more.

-Court is held on Wednesdays at 1 pm (there is no court on the 5th Wednesday of the month).
+Court is held on Wednesdays at 1 pm (there is no court on the fifth Wednesday of the month).
 Doors open for check-in at approximately 12:30 pm.
 We do not hold court any other day of the week.
-Night court is held once a month at 6 pm.

 The Judge calls cases at his own discretion.
 Do not ask to have your case called first.
 Everyone needs to arrive on time and expect to be present in court until 4 pm.

-You must either pay in person or mail in a money order directly to the court.
-You can also contact Capital Recovery Systems to pay directly through them.
-They can be reached at 800-693-6835 or online.
+You can contact Capital Recovery Systems to pay directly through them.
+They can be reached at (800) 693-6835 or online.

 No, we do not accept partial payments, but the Court can give you time to make your full payment at a later date.